Users and access privileges¶

 It is always a good approach to set these permissions on a group level (for example use a group such as "editors"), so you can simply create a new user and assign this user to the appropriate group.
 It is not necessary to update the access privileges for every user if you want to adjust something in the future – simply update the group's permissions instead.

 When creating a new user, do not use generic user names such as "editor", "webmaster", "cms" or similar.
 You should use real names instead (e.g. first name + dot + last name).
 Always remember the guidelines for choosing a secure password when you set a password for a new user or update a password for an existing user (set a good example and inform the new user about your policies).

 If backend users will leave the project at a known date, for example students or temporary contractors, you should set an expiration date when you create their accounts.
 Under certain circumstances, it possibly makes sense to set this "stop" date for every user in general, e.g. 6 months in the future.
 This forces the administrator team to review the accounts from time to time and only extend the users that are allowed to continue using the system.

-The option Show at any login should be used with caution since it permits access to any user regardless of his usergroups and storage location.
+The option Show at any login should be used with care since it permits access to any user regardless of it's user groups and storage location.
 This means that for multi-site TYPO3 instances users are able to log in to other sites under certain circumstances.